WHO Chief Says Narrowly Escaped Death In Israeli Strikes On Yemen Airport

-Geneva: The head of the World health Organization said Saturday he only narrowly escaped death in fatal Israeli strikes on the airport in Yemen's capital.
+(MENAFN- Gulf Times) The head of the World health Organisation said Saturday he only narrowly escaped death in fatal Israeli strikes on the airport in Yemen's Houthi held capital.

 WHO chief Tedros Adhanom Ghebreyesus told BBC radio his ears were still ringing following Thursday's attack as he prepared to board a flight in Sanaa, and stressed that the protection for civilian installations under international law must be respected.